Thomas Erndl: Early life and career

 Erndl was born in Osterhofen, Bavaria.
 In 1996, he completed his military service with the Implementation Force (IFOR) in Bosnia and Herzegovina.
 After completing his studies at Regensburg University of Applied Sciences, he worked at NXP Semiconductors.

 Political career

 Erndl is a member of the CSU since 1991 and engaged in local politics since 1993.
 In the 2017 German federal election, he stood successfully for election to the Bundestag, representing the Deggendorf electoral district (Wahlkreis 227) in Lower Bavaria.
 He won 41.1% of the first preference votes.

 In parliament, Erndl has been a member in the Committee on Foreign Affairs (since 2018) and the Subcommittee on International Climate and Energy Policy (since 2022).
 From 2018 to 2021, he chaired the Subcommittee on Foreign Cultural and Educational Policy.

 In addition to his work in parliament, Erndl serves as deputy president of the Reservist Association of Deutsche Bundeswehr.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, Erndl was part of the CDU/CSU delegation in the working group on foreign affairs, defense, development cooperation and human rights, led by Johann Wadephul, Florian Hahn and Svenja Schulze.